tinygo-org/drivers/netdev/README.md

 }
 ```

 Socketer interface is intended to mimic a subset of BSD socket(2).
 They've been Go-ified, but should otherwise maintain the semantics of the original socket(2) calls.
 Send and Recv add a timeout to put a limit on blocking operations.
 Recv in paricular is blocking and will block until data arrives on the socket or EOF.
-The timeout is calculated from net.Conn's SetDeadline(), typically.
+The timeout value is calculated from net.Conn's SetDeadline(), typically.

 #### Locking

-Multiple goroutines may invoke methods on a net.Conn simultaneously, and the "net" package translates net.Conn calls into Socketer calls.
-It follows that multiple goroutines may invoke Socketer calls, so locking is required to keep Socketer calls from stepping on one another.
+Multiple goroutines may invoke methods on a net.Conn simultaneously, and since the net package translates net.Conn calls into Socketer calls, it follows that multiple goroutines may invoke Socketer calls, so locking is required to keep Socketer calls from stepping on one another.

-Don't hold a lock while Time.Sleep()'ing waiting for a hardware operation to finish.
-Unlocking while sleeping let's other goroutines to run.
-If the sleep period is really small, then you can get away with holding the lock sometimes.
+Don't hold a lock while Time.Sleep()ing waiting for a hardware operation to finish.
+Unlocking while sleeping let's other goroutines make progress.
+If the sleep period is really small, then you can get away with holding the lock.

 #### Sockfd

-The Socketer interface uses a socket fd to represent a socket connection end-point.
+The Socketer interface uses a socket fd to represent a socket connection (end-point).
 Each net.Conn maps 1:1 to a fd.
 The number of fds available is a netdev hardware limitation.
 Wifinina, for example, can hand out 10 socket fds.

-### Packaging

-1. Create a new directory in netdev/foo to hold the driver files.

-2. Add a initialization file netdev/netdev_foo.go to compile and load the driver based on target build tags.

 ### Testing

-The netdev driver should minimally pass all of the example/net examples.
+The netdev driver should minimally run all of the example/net examples.

 TODO: automate testing to catch regressions.